Bishopthorpe: History

 The village is mentioned in the Domesday Book of 1086, where it is referred to as Torp/Thorpe or Badetorps, depending on which translation is used.
 It came to be known as Thorp-super-Usam or Thorpe-on-Ouse in 1194.
 By 1275 the earliest written record of the name Bishopthorpe, spelt "Biscupthorpe", appears in documents.
 In 1202, the Prior and monks of St Andrew’s at Fishergate built the first church here and dedicated it to their patron saint.
 The name Thorp-super-Usam was therefore gradually superseded by Andrewthorpe or Thorpe St. Andrew.
 In 1226, Archbishop Walter de Gray bought property which once belonged to the Abbot of Kirkstall Abbey and the Priory of St. Andrews.
 By the year 1241, Archbishop Gray had built a Manor House and Chapel by the river.
 He conveyed this property to the Dean and Chapter of York, thus ensuring that it remained with successive Archbishops and did not fall into the king's hands during a vacancy.

 Bishopthorpe was the site, in 1323, of great council to agree a truce between King Edward II and Robert the Bruce, whose forces had been harrying Yorkshire following the Battle of Bannockburn, ending the Scots’ Great Raid of 1322.

-In 1405, Archbishop Scrope was accused of being a traitor by Henry IV and was beheaded in a field near the nunnery of St Clements, now Clementhorpe.
+After the 1405 Northern Rising, Archbishop Scrope was accused of being a traitor by Henry IV and was beheaded in a field near the nunnery of St Clements, now Clementhorpe.
 In 1763, Archbishop Drummond transformed the Palace by building the now familiar 'Strawberry Gothick' west front and gatehouse.
 Controversy surrounding the 1832 Reform Bill saw rioters from York attempt to invade the Palace, angered by initial lack of support from Archbishop Harcourt.